JWSch4fer/rag-search-engine/README.md

 - individual – score each movie independently given the query (0–10 style prompt)

-- batch – rank a whole list of candidates, returning IDs in relevance order
+- batch – rank a whole list of candidates, returning IDs in relevance order ⚠️
 These use the official google-genai Python client (from google import genai).

-**NOTE** ⚠️ LLM features are optional.
-The core search engine works without them.⚠️
+**NOTE**  LLM features are optional.
+The core search engine works without them.
+⚠️

 ## Installation